Julia-1439/calculator/README.md

 Overall, I am really happy with how this turned out!
 The finished product is incredibly gratifying to look at and play with.
 All the planning, research, testing, bug-fixing, and perseverence paid off, and I'm addicted ;)

-### Post-Project Questions
+### Room for Improvement
+1. (CSS) Is there a way to achieve my current calculator layout without specifying the pixel dimensions of the buttons explicitly?
+Using only what's taught in Foundations.
+2. (CSS) How would I revise the styling to use border-box for the calculator instead of the current content-box?
+3. (JS) How can handleOperatorActivation() be rewritten to use less nested conditionals?
+(Or is it even just fine as is?)
 These are my questions after completing the project.
 Perhaps I'll have answers to these as my knowledge increases!
-1. How else can I implement keyboard input?
+4. (JS) How else can I implement keyboard input?
 As it is, I create "dummy" click events when a key is pressed which feels hacky, so I wonder if there is a better way.
 Perhaps you can change the arguments of the event handlers to not take an event but rather its key, then call the handlers from a wrapper function from both the keydown and click events.
-2. Is there a way to achieve my current calculator layout without specifying the pixel dimensions of the buttons explicitly?
-Perhaps using calc().
-3. How would I revise the styling to use border-box for the calculator instead of the current content-box?
-4. How is the readability and structure of the Javascript code?
+5. (JS) Instead of adding event handlers to each button, we can utilize event delegation on the calculator container -- leveraging event bubbling from the calculator buttons up to the calculator container.
+This behavior was implemented in my [Etch-a-Sketch project](https://github.com/Julia-1439/etch-a-sketch/commit/8bd3ae36a8ab3b1bc430451363a1efcb7fff87b2).

 ## Definitions
 The following are terms we use in our commits and comments (starting in